Cashing in your South African Retirement Annuity

 When applying the tax table to the lump sum amount, the rule of aggregation applies.
 This means that all previous retirement fund lump sums previously received are added together, which pushes you up into a higher tax bracket.

 The lump sums that will contribute towards aggregation are as follows:

 - Retirement lump sums received after 1 October 2007,

 - Withdrawal lump sums received after 1 March 2009,

 - Severance benefit lump sums received after 1 March 2011.

-Any lump sums received prior to the dates will not contribute towards aggregation.
+- Any lump sums received prior to these dates will not contribute towards aggregation.

-The aggregation rule was implemented to discourage people from accessing their retirement funds prior to formal retirement.
+- The aggregation rule is supposed to discourage people from accessing their retirement funds early.

-We will provide you with an initial no-cost, no-obligation free consultation.
-Once your needs have been determined and assessment completed you will be provided with a quote.
+We will provide you with an initial no-cost, no-obligation, free consultation.
+Once your needs have been determined and the assessment completed you will be provided with a quote.

 Once you accept the quote, fees are only payable upon successful completion of our service and can be paid from your fund proceeds.
 We do not work on a commission-based system, our fees are fixed and transparent and will always be clearly communicated to you.